-When guest translation is active (see Table 24), the DTE contains an SPA pointer to a GCR3 table containing GPA entries that are structured like processor CR3 values.
+When guest translation is active (see Table 24), the DTE contains an SPA or GPA pointer (depending on MMIO Offset 0018h[GCR3TRPMode]) to a GCR3 table containing GPA entries that are structured like processor CR3 values.
 The GCR3 table root pointer in the DTE is used when a transaction contains a valid PASID.
 When valid and present, the PASID is used to walk the guest CR3 table.
 When MMIO Offset 0030h[GLXSup]=00b, hardware supports a one-level lookup table so the table must be a 4-Kbyte page and must be naturally aligned.
 Figure 21 illustrates a lookup for guest translation tables.

-Software Note: IOMMU TLBs are not cleared when a value is changed in the guest CR3 table and software must issue invalidation commands (see Section 2.4 [Commands]).
+Software Note: IOMMU TLBs are not cleared when a value is changed in the guest CR3 table and software must issue invalidation commands.
+(See Section 2.4 [Commands].)